feyeandal/fb_processing/readme.md

 All of the mentioned tools above are mandatory, so make sure that you have properly set-up everything before you run the scripts.

 1. Install `Python 3.9.1` or higher on your machine.
 You may check this [link](https://www.python.org/downloads/) for the active Python releases.
+Alternatively, you may install `Anaconda` Python distribution.
+This already contains packages for GDAL (that is also required for this set-up).
+Check this [link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html) to download and install Anaconda.
 2. Download and install `GDAL` on your machine.
 GDAL is a translator library for raster and vector spatial data formats.
 We will be using GDAL to process the raster data from Facebook.
 Check this [link](https://gdal.org/download.html#current-releases) to download GDAL.
 After downloading your version, install GDAL with standard settings.
 3. Once your GDAL is installed on your machine, we need to tell your OS where the GDAL installations are located.
-We need to add some system variables.
+We need to add some system variables on your python path.
+4. For Anaconda users, you may install GDAL by running `conda create -n gdal_env -c conda-forge gdal` on your conda terminal.

 ## Data Processing